iiasa/message-ix-models/message_ix_models/model/material/doc.rst

 correctly reports the aggregate variables such as Final Energy and Emissions.
 The reporting is executed by the following command:

-$ mix-models material report --model_name MESSAGEix-Materials --scenario_name xxxx
+$ mix-models --url="ixmp://ixmp_dev/MESSAGEix-Materials/scenario_name" material report

 If the model is ran with other end-use modules such as buildings/appliances or transport, the new reporting variables from these should be uploaded to the scenario